OrnellaAsp/docs/docsrc/templates.md

 ##Entirely custom payment page

 It is possible, but not recommended, to design a custom payment page from scratch with the above functionality.
 In our experience this rarely works well due to the number of corner cases that must be covered.
-If you choose this route for your payment pages, it will incur an additional charge and will not be supported by Asperato.
+If you choose this route for your payment pages, it will incur an additional setup charge and will not be supported by Asperato.